VergerLab/MT_Angle2Ablation_Workflow/Install procedure.md

    During the installation you will be asked a number of choices.
 You can set up the directory of your choice when asked, e.g. ~/.miniconda.
 Make sure to answer YES when asked to add conda to your PATH

 3. You should now have miniconda properly installed; __test your installation__ by running "conda" in a terminal to make sure the command is found.
-To do this you can directly copy and paste the commands below into the terminal and press enter.
+To do this, on LINUX and MAC, you can directly copy and paste the commands below into the terminal and press enter.
+On Windows, look for "Miniconda prompt" in the search bar (next to the windows icon, bottom left of the desktop screen).
+Open the "Miniconda prompt" and directly continue to step 4.

 	   conda

-  > Conda tips:
-  >
-  > Get out of the current conda environment :

-	conda deactivate

-  > View the available environments :
-  if not you can find the web link to the Jupyter notebook on the command window
-	conda env list

 4. __Download and extract the "MT_Angle2Ablation" repository__ to the location of your choice.
    To do this, click on the green "code" icon on the top right side of the repository page.
 Then "Download ZIP".
    Finally extract the content of the zip to the location of your choice.

 5. __Create and activate a conda environment__.
-To do this, navigate to the "/MT_Angle2Ablation" folder that you have downloaded and extracted in the previous step.
+To do this, inyou terminal (LINUX and MAC) or Miniconda Prompt (Windows), navigate to the "/MT_Angle2Ablation" folder that you have downloaded and extracted in the previous step.
-  > Note: To navigate to a specific directory, you can do it in the terminal with the "cd" (Change directory) command.
+  > Note: To navigate to a specific directory, you can do it in the terminal (LINUX and MAC) or Miniconda Prompt (Windows) with the "cd" (Change directory) command.
-   Alternatively you can simply navigate with your regular graphical interface file manager (e.g. Nautilus).
+   Alternatively, on linux you can simply navigate with your regular graphical interface file manager (e.g. Nautilus).
-   Then right-click in the folder of interest and select "Open in terminal".
+   Then, right-click in the folder of interest and select "Open in terminal".
+   On Windows, you can press the Shift key and right-click on a folder to open a PowerShell window directly to that folder.
+   You can then directly paste the commands below into the terminal and press enter.

 6. __Define a new conda environment__.
-To do this you can directly copy and paste the commands below into the terminal and press enter.
+To do this you can directly copy and paste the commands below into the terminal or Miniconda Prompt and press enter.

        conda env create -f environment.yml